 But of course, these are the exceptions to the rule.
 Most of the time, whether you’re buying or trying to get your home sold, you’re going to have a mortgage lender to contend with.

 How Long Does It Take to Close On A House When a Mortgage Lender is Involved?

 In transactions involving a mortgage lender, you can anticipate the closing process taking around 30 days.

 Indeed, most standard, federally backed mortgage programs are able to close in 30 days or less… but there can be some variations.
 You’ll probably close faster if the buyer gets pre-approved before making an offer.
-And some special loan programs, including those that offer down payment assistance to first-time buyers, can take a little longer, maybe up to 45 days or so.
+And some special real estate loan programs, including those that offer down payment assistance to first-time home buyers, can take a little longer, maybe up to 45 days or so.

 What Happens in Those 30 Days?